123sandra/Polynomial_Regression_ML-model/README.md

 10. Predicting with new value
 11. Repeated all the task with newly added dataset for predicting the Salary based of position levels.
 # Conclusion
-while assigning degree of polynomial i firstly assigned 3 but the prediction was not accurate and the R2 Score was low thus i changed to 5 there by i could increase my R2 score and there is very minute difference between actual and predicted values. <br>
+While assigning degree of polynomial i firstly assigned 3 but the prediction was not accurate and the R2 Score was low thus i changed to 5 there by i could increase my R2 score and there is very minute difference between actual and predicted values. <br>
 New R2 Score is __99.9%__.